ericgio/react-bootstrap-typeahead/issues.md

 This may be an NVDA+Firefox bug.
 Code is correct, and verified that document.activeElement is set to the correct element after removal.
+Oddly enough, if we have more than one selected element, and the one in tab order just *before* the `input` is removed, screen reader focus does not end up in `input`, however if the other one is removed then the `input` gains focus and the screen reader acknowledges this fact.

 ### lint